wp-plugins/adkingpro/readme.txt

 5. AdKingPro settings and FAQ/Help

 == Changelog ==

+= 1.8.2 =
+* Small fix to install/update code
+* Update to links to point to new website

 = 1.8.1 =
 * Fix to shortcode output when not specifiying a render value